-7.3 LOCAL APPLICATION (APPENDIX E)
+7.3 LOCAL APPLICATION (APPENDIX G)

-The Applicant shall submit a Local Application, comprising 10 sections that address the nine statutory requirements of the Perkins Act and Goal Two: Completion of the 60x30TX Higher

-Education Plan.
-The Local Application shall summarize the gaps identified for the six sections of the CLNA and the goals develop to address identified gaps.
+The Applicant shall submit a Local Application, comprising 10 sections that address the nine statutory requirements of the Perkins Act and Goal Two of the $\underline{60x30TX}$ Higher Education Plan (regarding completion).
+The Local Application shall summarize the gaps identified for the six sections of the CLNA and the goals developed to address identified gaps.